MindscapeHQ/raygun4aspire/README.md

 // Then at the end of the file, the app is commanded to run
 ```

 Those are the minimal steps to get Raygun4Aspire capturing unhandled exceptions that occur during web requests in your local development environment.
-See further down how to also log exceptions from try/catch blocks.
+See [further down](#manually-sending-exceptions) how to also log exceptions from try/catch blocks and other features.

-## 4. Optionally send crash reports in production to the Raygun cloud service
+## Step 4 - Optionally send crash reports in production to the Raygun cloud service

 In production `appsettings` files of each of your .NET projects, add the below `RaygunSettings` section.
 Substitute in your application API key that Raygun provides when you create a new Application in Raygun.